davidalovell/studio/journal/drafts.md

 thoughts when lynn didnt help to tidy up thoughts when i couldnt say how i felt tgoughts when i awoke in the morning - i am going to disappear

+talking about the plans over the next few weeks panic